-Between 1910 and 1915 the Great Northern Railway spent $2.3 million dollars in visitor accommodations and facilities in the Glacier National Park area.
+Between 1910 and 1915, the Great Northern Railway spent $2.3 million in visitor accommodations and facilities in the Glacier National Park area.
 Louis Hill, president of GNR, scouted the area and personally picked the locations of each building site.
-The investment included the construction of three hotels, nine back country chalets, two train depots and support facilities such as employee quarters.
+The investment included the construction of three hotels, nine backcountry chalets, two train depots, and support facilities such as employee quarters.

 Each was built resembling architecture of the Swiss Alps.

-In the early days, nearly all the visitors arrived by train and then set out on a multi-day stagecoach, wagon or horsepack trips into the park.
-The train skirted the southern edge of the park and many of the iconic vistas and wildlife happened to be further in the interior.
-A typical visit to Glacier would include train transportation to the west or east entrance of the park and a one night stay at hotels owned and operated by the GNR.
-The next day, and for several days, one would do a loop tour staying at the various chalets then return to the same hotel to then depart by train.
-The chalets were spaced about a days ride apart.
+In the early days, nearly all the visitors arrived by train and then set out on a multi-day stagecoach wagon or horseback trips into the park.
+The train skirted the southern edge of the park, and many of the iconic vistas and wildlife happened to be further in the interior.
+A typical visit to Glacier would include train transportation to the west or east entrance of the park and a one-night stay at hotels owned and operated by the GNR.
+The next day, and for several days, one would do a loop tour staying at the various chalets, then return to the same hotel to then depart by train.
+The chalets were spaced about a day’s ride apart.

-Staff were proud of their accomplishment as they communicated to GNR offices that the hotel was spared only to be baffled and disappointed to the one word reply that followed, “WHY?”
+Staff was proud of their accomplishment as they communicated to GNR offices that the hotel was spared only to be baffled and disappointed by the one-word reply that followed, “WHY?”

-Also in 1936, a fleet of the famous red jammer sightseeing busses were brought into operation.
+Also, in 1936, a fleet of the famous red jammer sightseeing busses was brought into operation.
 Mass transit was still alive at the park, but more visitors used their own cars, versus trains, to get there.

 Both the Swiftcurrent Inn and Rising Sun Motor Inn were constructed and put into operation during this time period and were reflective of the type of vacationing many Americans were turning to.